 Guy Cotter made contact via satellite phone from Everest Base Camp this morning and reported, “Everything is going well and that the weather has been fantastic overall, clear every morning and even some afternoons”.
-He said that “Yuki and Andy are both going strong and in good spirits, the trekkers enjoyed sunset at Kalapatar last night and will now spend three nights at BC sharing in the atmosphere”.
+He said that “Yuki and Andy are both going strong and in good spirits, the trekkers enjoyed sunset at Kala Patar last night and will now spend three nights at Base Camp sharing in the atmosphere”.
 He noted that many expeditions were now in Base Camp and related the number of people appeared to be similar to that of the 1993 Spring season.

-After a few days of rest combined with equipment preparation, the AC climbing team will begin their acclimatisation, traveling through the Khumbu icefall to Camp One and back.
+After a few days of rest combined with equipment preparation, the AC climbing team will begin their acclimatisation, travelling through the Khumbu icefall to Camp One and back.

 April 13 - Update from Everest BC